 One of the less glamorous parts of baseball is base running; the only part worse is probably defense.
-For many young players doing base running exercises is an excruciatingly boring part of any practice.
+For many young players, doing base running exercises is an excruciatingly boring part of any practice.

 What some players do not understand is that poor base running can mean the difference between winning and losing a game, literally.

 It also amazes me to see professionals make glaring mistakes on the bases.
-Here are guys making millions of dollars to play a game and something as simple as paying attention to what is going on the field can be an issue.
+Here are guys making millions of dollars to play a game and something as simple as paying attention to what is going on in the field can be an issue.
 I recognize that for the most part professional players are very aware of what is going on and, as base runners, they are looking for any situation that they can take advantage of.

 A crucial thing to comprehend for any base runner is how to properly round a base.
-Rounding the base refers to creating a small arc around the base which will help you keep more speed and get you going to the next base much quicker than running to the base, stopping, and then proceeding to the next base.
+Rounding the base refers to creating a small arc around the base, which will help you keep more speed and get you going to the next base much quicker than running to the base, stopping, and then proceeding to the next base.

 Another tip is to try to get the players to use the inside corner of the bag.
 It might not seem like much but that extra step can be the difference of making it to the next base safely or not, especially at the higher levels.
-I always push this detail and also try to get the players to use their right foot on the bag if they can; I don’t want them to slow down or shuffle step just to use their right foot though.
+I always push this detail and also try to get the players to use their right foot on the bag if they can.
+I don’t want them to slow down or shuffle step just to use their right foot though.

-Once you are on base you should take note where the defense is playing because you don’t want to try and learn this information after a ball is put into play.
+Once you are on base, you should take note where the defense is playing because you don’t want to try and learn this information after a ball is put into play.

 Don’t be afraid to take a good look where the outfielders are positioned because it could help you get from 1st to 3rd on a hit.

-For example if the outfielders are playing shallow the ball might need to get into the gaps to give you a good chance to make it to third.
-On the other hand outfielders playing deep might give you enough time to make it to third even if the ball is hit right at them.
+For example, if the outfielders are playing shallow, the ball might need to get into the gaps to give you a good chance to make it to third.
+On the other hand, outfielders playing deep might give you enough time to make it to third even if the ball is hit right at them.
 This is exactly why you want to know where they are so you can anticipate what your third base coach might signal you to do.